8 Keys to Understanding Title 24 in California

 PA: Can you just apply to be Title 24 compliant?

 AVD: You have to prove you are compliant through a third-party certifier.
 You can do a quick search on the State of California’s government page and find a list of them.

 PA: Does that require a separate submittal?

-AVD: Okay, to prove you are Title 24 compliant you have to have a California State approved third party certify that you are compliant.
+AVD: To prove you are Title 24 compliant you have to have a California State approved third-party certify that you are compliant.
 Basically, they will look over your project and say it is or isn’t compliant.
 Once you get that compliance you submit it to the city and they can issue a Certificate of Occupancy for your space.
 So, when you submit your proof of compliance you can do it along with your plans.
 You can even submit plans without the proof of compliance if you want.
-The city will approve your plans and issue a permit however, you won’t have your Certificate of Occupancy.
+The city will approve your plans and issue a permit, however, you won’t have your Certificate of Occupancy.

 PA: So does that mean you can get a permit without being compliant?

 AVD: Yes, you can get a permit and even start the work.
 But, you won’t be able to open your doors until a Certificate of Occupancy is issued, and the jurisdiction won’t issue that until they have proof you are Title 24 compliant.

 PA: How long does this whole process take and how much will it cost?

 AVD: It depends on the third party reviewer that you choose.
 The time it takes depends on how busy they are too.
 After a simple internet search, you can find the third-party certifiers and even give them a call to see what their fees and timelines look like.